 You needn't be religious to be inspired by the setting and the architecture here.
 Built in 1956 by Marguerite Brunwige Staude, a student of Frank Lloyd Wright, this modern landmark, with a huge cross on the facade, rises between two red-rock peaks.
 Vistas of the town and the surrounding area are spectacular.
 Though there is only one regular service—a beautiful Taizé service of prayer and song on Monday at 5 pm—all are welcome for quiet meditation.

-A small gift shop sells religious artifacts and books.
+shop sells religious artifacts and books.
 A trail east of the chapel leads you—after a 20-minute walk over occasional loose-rock surfaces—to a seat surrounded by voluptuous red-limestone walls, worlds away from the bustle and commerce around the chapel.

 Chapel Rd. off AZ 179, Sedona, Arizona, 86336, United States